Tap to open menu

 Keep it simple

-The essential skills are embedded within teaching and learning policies and curriculum plans across the school resulting in the language of essential skills used extensively across all areas of school life and among all members.
+The essential skills are embedded within teaching and learning policies and curriculum plans across the school, resulting in the language of essential skills being used extensively across all areas of school life and among all members.
 Policies are linked to essential skills and Project weeks (x3 a year) are centred around essential skills.
 Skills logos are displayed in every classroom and certificates are rewarded each half term.
 Theme of the week assemblies reflect some skills and parents are kept informed of skills development via curriculum letters and a central board which displays skills, home learning and projects at the front of our school.

 Start early, keep going